AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_spoke_vpc.html.markdown

 The aviatrix_spoke_vpc resource allows to create and manage Aviatrix Spoke Gateways.

-!> **WARNING:** The aviatrix_spoke_vpc resource is deprecated.
-It is kept for backward compatibility and will be removed in the future.
-Please use spoke_gateway instead.
-Need to remove it from state file and import as aviatrix_spoke_gateway if it is already in state.
+!> **WARNING:** The `aviatrix_spoke_vpc` resource is deprecated as of **Release 2.0**.
+It is currently kept for backward-compatibility and will be removed in the future.
+Please use the spoke gateway resource instead.
+If this is already in the state, please remove it from the state file and import as `aviatrix_spoke_gateway`.

 ## Example Usage